wannaphong/KhanomTan-TTS-v1.0/README.md

 # KhanomTan-TTS-v1.0
-KhnomTan TTS (ขนมตาล) is an open-source Thai text-to-speech model that supports multilingual speakers.
+KhanomTan TTS (ขนมตาล) is an open-source Thai text-to-speech model that supports multilingual speakers.
 It supports Thai, English, and others.

-KhnomTan TTS is a YourTTS model that trained with supports Thai.
+KhanomTan TTS is a YourTTS model that trained with supports Thai.
 We add the Thai speech corpus from TSync 1* and TSync 2* to [mbarnig/lb-de-fr-en-pt-12800-TTS-CORPUS](https://huggingface.co/datasets/mbarnig/lb-de-fr-en-pt-12800-TTS-CORPUS) that train the model with YourTTS model by [the 🐸 Coqui-TTS](https://github.com/coqui-ai/TTS).

 *Note: Those are not complete corpus.
 We can access the public corpus only.